-- Prepare your vegetables and heat a wok over a high heat on your stove top and add the Olive Oil and Sesame Oil followed by the onion and celery.
+Prepare your vegetables and heat a wok over a high heat on your stove top.
+Add the Olive Oil and Sesame Oil, followed by the onion and celery.
 Cook for 2 minutes.

-- Add all of the remaining ingredients apart from the coriander (cilantro), snow peas, and noodles and cook for 3 to 4 minutes until mushroom has cooked.
+Add all of the remaining ingredients, EXCEPT the cilantro, snow peas, and noodles.
+Cook for 3 to 4 minutes until mushroom are softened.

-- Break up the udon noodles and add to the wok and toss to combine before adding the sauce and snow peas.
+Break up the udon noodles, and add to the wok.
+Toss to combine, adding the sauce and snow peas.
 Cook for 1 to 2 minutes until the noodles are hot.

-- Add the coriander (cilantro) and toss to combine before serving.
+Add the cilantro and toss to combine before serving.